ibm-cloud-docs/apiconnect/explore_apis.md

 5. Select the application that you want to use with this Plan, and click **Save**.
 The application details are displayed.

+  **Note**: If the Plan that you select has billing, you must provide a credit card number for your organization.
+That requires that you have owner privileges.

 6. To view the operations for the APIs that are included in the Plans to which the application is subscribed, click the name of the API.